vrandall66/front-end-submissions-public/1801/mod-3/personal-projects/Austin-Wiedenman/checkin-1-template.md

 This application is intended to spread information about clinical trails and give broader access of information to those dealing with ailments and their loved ones.

 ### Deliverables
-1.Add additional wireframes for authentication pages and for logged in user.
-2.Build out react/ redux boilerpalte.
-3.Have provider and reducer setup by tuesday.
-4.Setup fetch and search functionality.
-Hvae the cards rendering on main page.

 #### Stack:
 react.js, enzyme, jest, redux, router, firebase,